 Finally the last section, Education & Ethics, summarizes the defense of the book's central thesis - that usable knowledge for the social justice movement has something to do with the institution of the university.
 Each of these authors asserts that knowledge is a superset of the university education production environment, but somehow that environment is still there haunting us in the background, like an employer whose paychecks are too small, or a dream of a goal never accomplished.
 Sometimes this looks like knowledge is something that can, should, and must be informed by other sources, like the Situationists: "how we live our everyday lives has everything to do with the projects we aspire to create and enact.
-Theory, analysis, and narration are a central part of our daily actions, and these daily actions are, by definition the materiality of politics" (254); or science fiction, the figure of the revolting knowledge-worker has not yet truly made its presence known.
-Cyper-punk seems to have been overly optimistic" (272); or antithe presenter(s).
+Theory, analysis, and narration are a central part of our daily actions, and these daily actions are, by definition the materiality of politics" (254); or science fiction, "the figure of the revolting knowledgeworker has not yet truly made its presence known.
+Cyperit is hardly the worst choice to be made within capitalism.
+Additionally, several of the authors within this collection argue, research militancy is a project that is defined by the tension of its relationship with academic knowledge.
+Who better to have this tension than self-defined radicals in the university?

+But there is something about the assumption that the classroom is a locus for struggle, for the creation of knowledge, that frames the presenter(s).
 Is it really possible to reclaim something - anything - from the hierarchical atmosphere of the Euro-American university structure?
 Is this question answered differently if you are on the cusp of being a professor yourself?
-A concern of this book is on the relevance of the university and the inter- and intrastruggles therein.
+A concern of this book is on the relevance of the university and the inter- and intra-struggles therein.
 An article that deserves special mention as a contrast to the rest of the book is by CrimethInc. called "No Gods, No Masters Degrees."
 Besides the witty title, this article asks many of the questions that the rest of the authors seem either oblivious to or antagonistic towards.
-Specialization, tradition, and the conflict between anarchist-as-researcher and anarchist-as-revolutionary are topics given only short shrift in this article but are glaring in their complete absence in the rest of the book.
+Specialization, tradition, and the conflict between anarchistas-researcher and anarchist-as-revolutionary are topics given only short shrift in this article but are glaring in their complete absence in the rest of the book.
 Like most CrimethInc. writing, this serves as a polemic "to life" rather than the kind of sober yet obviously engaged analysis of most of the other articles, but again this contrast is refreshing.
 When you have traveled through 300 pages of articles that you suspect are central to a term paper or a doctoral thesis, reading a cry for action rather than a description of a near-action is welcome relief.

 Constituent Imagination succeeds.
 It demonstrates that there is a relationship between radical theory and what remains of the movements for social change.
 Some good news results from this success: there will continue to be interesting thinking done about the political consequences of some of the more abstract notions of post-structuralist, autonomous, and anarchist ideas into the next few decades, by these thinkers if no one else.
-While many readers, and perhaps the authors themselves, may disagree, the bad news of this book is the outlook for the "movement of movements."
-The gains that are struggled for in these narratives are small, if not miniscule.
-The vision of the constituent movements is myopic to the point of severity.
+While many readers, and perhaps the authors themselves, may few new turns of phrase along these lines, demanding further research to understand the context that they come out of and more than a little patience to understand where the reference ends and the stylistic flourish begins.